punytroll/inspection/README.md

 - Vorbis comments and file structure
 - WavPack
 - AppleSingle
+- BMP, ICO

 ## inspectors

-**Note**: Inspectors don't consider the file extension when inspecting a file - instead, they always investigate the file content!
+**Note**: Inspectors don't consider the file extension when inspecting a file - instead, they always investigate the file's content!

 ### generalinspector